x1B/wireflow/README.md

 ## The Data Model

-The NBE manipulates a directed graph, with two types of nodes:
+The Wireflow UI is used to display and manipulate a directed graph, with two types of nodes:
 So called _vertex nodes_ represented as rounded rectangles and _edge nodes_ represented as circles.
 The nodes are connected by _links_, represented as curved lines.